 The show will end with Dany being betrayed by love, or possibly even being sacrificed by Jon herself.
 Yikes!

 Now, before you go and lie down in a darkened room, bear in mind this is merely a Reddit theory, and it could be way wide of the mark.
-But with Season 6 ending with Dany on her way to Westeros, Jon now King of the North, and the White Walker's invasion imminent, my money is on OneEyedCheshire being correct.
+But with Season 7 beginning with Dany on her way to Westeros, Jon now King in the North, and the White Walker's invasion imminent, my money is on OneEyedCheshire being correct.

 Do you believe in this theory?
 Could Winterfell be Lightbringer?